 As colleges and universities navigate the COVID-19 pandemic, we're continuing our efforts to provide you with useful student resources and the latest online program information.
 Check our coronavirus resources page to learn more.

 The human resources field provides an exciting work environment focused on leadership, conflict resolution, and continuing education.
-If you possess great communication skills and a passion for providing opportunities to further the growth and knowledge of others, earning a bachelor's in human resources may be a good idea.
+If you possess great communication skills and a passion for providing opportunities to further the growth and knowledge of others, earning an online human resources degree may be a good idea.

 This guide provides information about online bachelor's in human resources programs, including common coursework, careers, and salaries.
 It also provides answers to a few frequently asked questions.

-What Are the Best Online Bachelor's in Human Resources Programs of 2020?
+What Are the Best Online Bachelor's in Human Resources Programs?
 Here Are Our Top 10:

 Is your school on this list?
 Get the BestColleges ranking seal.